Gabriella439/post-rfc/voice-feminization.md

 You also don't want to strain your voice because it will greatly decrease the quality of your voice: you'll literally sound "strained" and unnatural while speaking.

-TODO: Insert recording demonstrating what strain sounds like

 ### What does strain feel like?